huangli712/iQIST/docs/src/ch03/create.md

-# Prepare input files
+# Prepare Input Files

-There are two ways to generate the necessary inpute files for the quantum impurity solvers in the iQIST software package.
+There are three ways to generate the necessary inpute files for the quantum impurity solvers in the iQIST software package.

 ----